cppalliance/boost-mailman/README.md

 - The settings.py file in ansible has been refactored so that instead of being an ansible template, it is static and leverages environment variables.
 See [settings.py](./settings.py).

 - **Environment Variables**: Copy file `env.template` to `.env` and adjust values to match your local environment.

-- settings.py now includes an "import settings_custom" at the end of the file.
-One idea is to add customizations in [settings_custom.py](./settings_custom.py).
-If there are general improvements any mailman installation would use, put those in settings.py itself and submit the changes back to the ansible repository also.